United States Trivia Your History Teacher Never Taught You

 The first president born in a hospital

 Jimmy Carter, our 39th president, was the first to be born in a hospital.
 He was born in 1924.
-Not all of Carter’s successors were born in hospitals; post-Carter presidents Reagan and H. W. Bush were not.
+Not all of Carter's successors were born in hospitals; post-Carter presidents Reagan and H. W. Bush were not.
 Meanwhile, seven previous presidents, including Andrew Jackson and Abraham Lincoln, were born in log cabins, meaning more U.S. presidents have been born in log cabins than hospitals.
+Do you consider yourself a history buff?
+Think again.
+These Jeopardy questions will confound you.

 The number of U.S. presidents who were only children